NEST: Network- and Memory-Aware Device Placement For Distributed Deep Learning: Network Topology

-This mapping allows the DP solver to treat mesh distance and non-uniform link bandwidth with the same mathematical rigor as tree-based switch tiers.
-By grouping devices based on these performance characteristics, the placement engine remains topology-agnostic while still accurately respecting physical throughput and latency bottlenecks.
+This mapping enables the dynamic programming solver to reason about mesh distance and heterogeneous link bandwidth using the same abstraction used for hierarchical switch tiers.
+By grouping devices according to communication performance characteristics, the placement engine remains topology-agnostic while still capturing the latency and bandwidth constraints imposed by the physical network.